PennyLaneAI/qml/metadata_schemas/README.md

 ## Validating metadata

-Install `requirements-dev.txt`, then run the following from this directory:
+Install `poetry install --with metadata-validation`, then run the following from this directory:

 ```bash
   check-jsonschema --schemafile demo.metadata.schema.<version>.json ../demonstrations/*.metadata.json